extraordinal/dropord/README.md

 # dropord
-A btc ordinal inscription drop platform
+A btc ordinal inscription "project" platform

 One-click deploy project for a user-mints (and pays) ordinal inscription collection.
+Inspiration from these https://bitglyphs.com/#/mint (the service, not the art, but that is cool too).

 # Features